Fiserv/identity-and-access-management/docs/ciam-mfa/email.md

 API to initiate Second factor authentication by contacting the user using email.

-- API will send one-time passcode to user device i.e. EMAIl address.
+- API will send one-time passcode to user device i.e. EMAIL address.

 - API will return authId in response which will be required during device validation.